MinaProtocol/mina/rfcs/0051-limit-zkapp-cmds-per-block.md

 the mempool, but other than that the solution is quite straightforward to implement.

-The default would be no limit, as that's the easiest to express.
-Alternatively, we can provide another default, but that would require providing an option to disable the limit altogether, complicating the interface.

 An example call could look like this:

 ```shell
 $ mina daemon --limit-zkapp-cmds-per-block 64 ...
 ```

+The flag will accept either an integer parameter setting the exact limit or the string `none` or `null`, which will disable the limit entirely.
+The default will be set by the compilation profile for easier adjustments.

 ## Drawbacks